DreadLabs/sbo/README.rst

 ----------------

-This extension enables you to remount `typo3/`:code:, removing the inline comment "...Powered by TYPO3..." and the `generator`:code meta tag from your frontend output without modifying the core.
+This extension enables you to remount `typo3/`:code:, removing the inline comment "...Powered by TYPO3..." and the `generator`:code: meta tag from your frontend output without modifying the core.

 Why?